How To Install Gameboy Advance Backlight Mod

 Sink in the GBA AGS-101 screen, buttons, rubber conductive pads and motherboard (Don’t forget the L & R buttons like I did the 1st time!)

 Slowly start to put everything back together attaching the ribbon cable into the screen connector then into the GBA’s motherboard.
 This will be quite long so you should fold it over in a zig-zag pattern like the picture below and run it along the back of the screen.
 Be sure to run the red wire around the side also.

 We now need to heat up our soldering iron as we need to supply some power to the screen.
 This can be done by soldering the red wire to the left leg of DA1.
 You only need to lightly touch the end of the cable to the leg with the soldering iron and it will connect.

 Put everything back together, cross your fingers and turn on & Success!!
 A fully backlit AGS-101 GBA!

 As you can see from the above pictures mine turned out pretty good!
 I went for a brand new replacement shell from Amazon but, ditched the grey buttons for some clear buttons and I also replaced the plastic screen with a scratch-resistant glass replacement.

 This Game Boy Advance backlight Mod is rather easy and even a beginner can get started with it!
-If you are thinking about doing the mod my advice is to just go for it!
+If you are thinking about doing the mod my advice is to stop and just do it!
 The AGS-101 screens seem to be finally coming down in price also.
 Most of these items are now also available in the UK so no more needing to order from China and waiting a month!

 Here is where I got my supplies from: –